JuliaWaveScattering/MultipleScattering.jl/README.md

 ```
 ## Very basic example
 ### Run
-The basic way to construct and compute a model is
+The basic way to construct and compute a model is to specify the volume
+fraction, particle radius and wavenumbers:
 ```julia
 volfrac = 0.01
 radius = 1.0